 ISC is a paying member of RIPE.
 We also participate in various RIPE projects, such as the ATLAS project, hosting equipment in Palo Alto.
 RIPE is also an RSO peer, as they operate K-Root.

 Ondřej Surý is on the RIPE program committee.

 UKNOF is the UK Network Operators Forum, originally the brainchild of Keith Mitchell.
 Its mission is “Sharing of Clue” between all those involved in (or loosely involved in) networking, peering, etc. It has three annual 1-1.5 day meetings for this purpose, and has significantly increased in attendance and sponsorship since it first started.

-ISC originally supported UKNOF by donating Keith’s time, and continues to do so by donating Cathy Almond’s time to serve on the Programme Committee, as well as via Stephen Morris’s seat on the Advisory Committee.
+ISC originally supported UKNOF by donating Keith’s time, and continues to do so by donating Cathy Almond’s time to serve on the Programme Committee, as well as via Ray Bellis’s seat on the Advisory Committee.